 The ALApp project secured funding under the ‘Creative Europe Culture Cooperation Projects 2016’ funding stream.

-The CDDV is a collaboration between heritage specialists at Historic Environment Scotland and experts in 3D visualisation at The Glasgow School of Art’s Digital Design Studio.
+- The CDDV is a collaboration between heritage specialists at Historic Environment Scotland and experts in 3D visualisation at The Glasgow School of Art’s School of Simulation and Visualisation.
 CDDV has recently completed the first phase of the Scottish Ten project, digitally documenting Scottish World Heritage Sites and five internationally important heritage sites.

 About Historic Environment Scotland (HES)